| Availability: | |

 Thick turret countersink tooling is a specialized forming tool used in CNC turret punch presses.

 1.Its primary purpose is to create the conical recess (the "countersink") needed to seat flat-head screws or rivets flush with the surface of the sheet metal.
+This allows flat-head screws or fasteners to sit flush with or below the surface of the metal sheet.

 2.The key benefit is the elimination of a secondary operation like drilling or deburring, allowing the part to be completed entirely within the punch press, which significantly boosts efficiency.